 Anyone not assigned to a specific room in campus housing will be considered a guest in the residence area.
-The DSL or ADSL must approve reservations for overnight guests by 5:00 p.m. on the day of the request.
-Guests must check in with the Student Life Office upon their arrival on campus, where students obtain a Guest Pass.
+Approval from the Director of Residential Life must be requested for overnight guests by 5:00 p.m. on the day of the request.
 Guests are subject to all university regulations.
 Any violation of the MACU Community Covenant by the guest could result in disciplinary action against the host.
 Any guest may not stay more than 3 nights per month.

 - All roommates must agree to have the guest stay overnight. - The guest must be at least 12 years of age and the same gender as the host and not in a romantic relationship with the students in which they spend the night. - A limit of three (3) nights per visit is allowed per guest.
-Any special exceptions regarding the three-night limit must be approved through the Assistant Director of Residential Housing before the guest arrives.
+Any special exceptions regarding the three-night limit must be approved through the Director of Residential Housing before the guest arrives.
 The hosting student will be charged after staying on campus for more than three nights. - No overnight guests will be permitted during Finals Week. - If unauthorized guests are found staying in a student's room, a fine of \$50.00 per night will be charged to the student.
-The student and the guest may also lose guest privileges on campus for a specific length of time.
+The student and the guest may also lose guest privileges on campus.
 If no one student claims responsibility for the guest, the entire room will be charged the fine.